 Spatial data is most often represented by one of two data models, vector or raster, and both models have many of their own file formats.
 GDAL (Geospatial Data Abstraction Library) is a (non-R) library that provides a unified way to read and write hundreds of spatial data formats.
 Formats supported by GDAL include both OGC standard data formats (e.g., GeoPackage) and proprietary formats (e.g., ESRI Shapefile).
 GDAL is used by a large number of GIS software and also many R packages, such as sf, terra, and vapour.
 This allows us to read and write spatial data in R from and to various spatial file formats.
 Important note: CRAN offers binary versions of packages sf, terra, and vapour for Windows and macOS, that contain specific GDAL version with a subset of possible data source drivers.
 If other drivers are needed, you need to either use other conversion utilities or install these packages from the source against a version of GDAL with the required drivers.

-In the past, rgdal and raster (through rgdal) were recommended for reading and writing of spatial data in R. However, due to the retirement of [rgdal](../packages/rgdal/index.html) by the end of 2023 new projects should not use it, and existing projects should implement migration to the packages mentioned in the previous paragraph.
+In the past, rgdal and raster (through rgdal) were recommended for reading and writing of spatial data in R. However, due to the retirement of rgdal during October 2023 new projects should not use it, and existing projects should implement migration to the packages mentioned in the previous paragraph.
 In addition, rgeos and maptools will be retired at the same time.
 Further details and links may be found in this and earlier reports on the evolution project.
 In June 2023, sp will by default switch to using methods from sf in place of those from rgdal for projection and access to the underlying definitions of coordinate reference systems; this is covered in the linked report.

 Reading and writing spatial data - data formats

 Other packages provide facilities to read and write spatial data, dealing with open standard formats or proprietary formats.